 Does theology even matter?

-Are the only verses that you have underlined in your Bible the ones that comfort you and make you feel good?
-Do you neglect those passages that might grieve you, and would therefore motivate you to go and talk to someone about the forgiveness offered only through Christ.
+Are the only verses that we have underlined in our Bible the ones that comfort us and make us feel good?
+Do we neglect those passages that grieve us, and would therefore motivate us to go and talk to someone about the forgiveness offered only through Christ.

 Simply ask yourself - "If I'm not sharing my faith, is it true that when it comes right down to it, I really don't believe what God has said?"

-We're like Jonah.
+Many believers are like Jonah.
 Jonah did not want to warn the wicked!
 He didn't care for the people of Nineveh.
 He wanted to see them perish!
 In fact, that was the very reason he ran from God (Jonah 4:2).
-We need to repent of our calloused - uncaring heart.
-We're not willing to put ourselves out there and possibly suffer rejection for the sake of those who hang by a thread over the fires of hell.
+We need to repent of our calloused and hard heart.
+We're unwilling to suffer rejection from the world for the gospel's sake!